Electro-magnetic storage (magnetic tape disk) exist for over 50 years with excellent performance for sequential work load.

-Image if you have a book without index. if something at page no 30 which you are looking for , you have to scan from first page and when you reach at page no 30 then you know about that which stop your search.
-Similarly electomagnetic take disk is used for sequential access , its not possible to read randomly, meaning that not suitable for random read workload.
+Imagine, if you have a book without index. if something at page no 30 which you are you looking for , you have to scan from first page to till the item not found.
+And when you reach at page no 30 then you know about actual content and your search stopped.
+Similarly electro-magnetic tape disk is used for sequential access , its not possible to read randomly, meaning that not suitable for random read workload.

 - for existence for over 50 years

 Key points of magnetic tape drive

 - Existing for over 50 years: You know magnetic tape is well known for taking backup of huge amount of data for over 50 yers.

 - Excellent performance for sequential work load: excellent performance for sequential workload for taking backup or archival sort of data. not prefferable for random workload.

 - storage space & Size: Relatively permanent and holds large quantities of data

 - Performance: it is well suited for sequential access of data ( sequential workload). not suitable for random access of data (random workload). if you have to read random workload , it involves multiple fast-forward and rwind operation which is not preferrable.
 Its not suitable for multiple fast-forward and rewind opration.
 1000 times slower than disk